Pigmoth69/SINF/README.md

 ### Web Store ###
 This project is a web store online that sells all kind of products and is directly integrated with Primavera's API.
+For more information, check the report.